Angus Young reveals AC/DC album that represents the band at their peak

 And that album defined AC/DC in my eyes.
 That’s when I went, ‘This is a great band.’”

-If all fairness, If one were to crown the best Rock’n’Roll band of all time, it would be a crime against humanity not to throw AC/DC’s name into the mix.
-So, it’s with great relief, that we share that Young also threw in a teaserabout an upcoming tour during his chat.
+In all fairness, if one were to crown the best rock’n’roll band of all time, it would be a crime against humanity not to throw AC/DC’s name into the mix.
+So, it’s with great relief, that we share that Young also threw in a teaser about an upcoming tour during his chat.

-“Well the power up is just a short chore [sic] for the virus then we get through this and that will kickstart, you know and we get out there and we can start touring and letting you hear what we’ve done live,” he said.
+“Well, Power-Up is just a short chore [sic] for the virus, then we’ll get through this and that will kickstart, you know, and we’ll get out there and we can start touring and letting you hear what we’ve done live,” he said.